igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 Two weeks after my graduation, my [I-20](/my-story/9-from-orem-to-buffalo.md#about-visas) expired and our family entered the grace period of my immigration status.
 I had to land a job in three months or leave the US.[^2]

 Then, well into the summer of 2019, a miracle.
 UB needed to replace a music theory professor who was retiring, and they offered me the gig.
 I don't know why they waited that long to find a replacement, but their procrastination played to my advantage.
-I had already taught music theory there for years, I got along with the other theory instructor in the department, and they needed someone ASAP.
+I'd already taught music theory there for years, I got along with the other theory instructor in the department, and they needed someone ASAP.

 UB offered me a one-year contract to start in the fall and assigned me the role of full-time Clinical Assistant Professor in the Music Department.